graphql/graphiql/README.md

 9. `yarn jest` - runs global jest commands across the entire monorepo; try `yarn jest --watch` or `yarn jest DocExplorer` for example :D

 Learn more in [`CONTRIBUTING.md`](./CONTRIBUTING.md) documentation.

+## Initiatives

+Lots of activity lately!
+These things are in progress currently:

+- making web and IDE services 100% [LSP](https://langserver.org) specification complete
+- a monaco editor mode
+- extensions and themes to make GraphiQL a multipurpose tool for building GraphQL IDEs

 ### Fielding Proposals!